MithrilJS/mithril.js/docs/mithril.component.md

 //the number increments when the link is clicked
 ```

-Note that there's no requirement to tightly couple a controller and view while organizing code.
+Note that there is no requirement to tightly couple a controller and view while organizing code.
 It's perfectly valid to define controllers and views separately, and only bring them together when mounting them:

 ```javascript
 //controller.js